zalando-incubator/authmosphere/API.md

 * ⚠️&nbsp;&nbsp;This middleware requires scope information to be attached to the `Express.request` object.
 The `authenticationMiddleware` can do this job.
 Otherwise `request.$$tokeninfo.scope: string[]` has to be set manually.

-There may apply cases where another type of authorization should be used.
+There may occur cases where another type of authorization should be used.
 For that cases `options.precedenceFunction` has to be set.
-If the `precedence` function returns with anything else than resolved state normal scope validation is applied afterwards.
+If the `precedence` function resolves with anything else than 'true', normal scope validation is applied afterwards.

 Detailed middleware authorization flow: